open-component-model/MPAS/docs/concepts/external-secrets.md

     group: cert-manager.io
 ```

-Once this is done, now we can create another `ClusterIssuer` which will use this rootCA as a CA for every new certificate
+Once this is done, we can create another `ClusterIssuer` which will use this rootCA as a CA for every new certificate
 it generates.
-This will allow us in e2e test suits to easily prime a cluster, then download this certificate and access
+This will allows the usage in e2e test suits to easily prime a cluster, then download this certificate and access
-the internal registry using https to create new component for testing.
+the internal registry using https to create new components for testing.

 The new `ClusterIssuer` looks like this: